Select Page

 Types of A&E negligence claims

-Medical mistakes in A&E departments occur in all sorts of ways.
-Some common causes of A&E negligence claims include:
+Medical mistakes in Accident and emergency departments occur in all sorts of ways.
+Some common causes of Accident and emergency negligence claims include:

 Misdiagnosis/failure to diagnose